 Air Separation Technology focuses on identification of new concepts and technologies for production of oxygen for use in gasification systems.
-Many gasification-based energy plants run more efficiently if the oxidant is oxygen rather air, but they rely on conventional cryogenic air separation which is expensive both in terms of capital expenditure and cost to operate.
-Accordingly, the technologies under development target both low cost and high levels of operational efficiency.
+Oxygen-blown gasification powerfully facilitates efficient carbon capture to enable decarbonized energy systems, and most gasification-based energy systems inherently run more efficiently if the oxidant is oxygen rather air.
+However, gasification systems have traditionally relied on conventional cryogenic air separation which is expensive both in terms of capital expenditure and cost to operate, and which demands relatively large scales.
+Accordingly, the technologies under development target low cost, high levels of operational efficiency, and modular scale capability.
 Fields of investigation under Air Separation Technology currently include:

-The historical context for development in this area was oxygen production for large integrated gasification combined cycle power plants (e.g. by scaling up high-temperature ceramic membrane-based ion transport membrane technology).
+The historical context for development in this area was oxygen production for large integrated gasification combined cycle power plants (e.g., by scaling up high-temperature ceramic membrane-based ion transport membrane technology).
 This has shifted to innovative technologies that can deploy in concert with modular gasification-based systems.
-NETL continues to be interested in potential of development of innovative air separation technology, including hollow fiber membranes and modules, improved sorbents, various cryogenic system improvements, use of solid oxygen carriers in chemical looping to provide in situ oxygen production in gasifiers, and innovative concepts including magnetic field-based air separation.
+NETL continues to be interested in potential of development of innovative air separation technology, including new formulations/configurations of membranes enabling higher efficiency, advantageous operating conditions, or reduced costs, use of solid oxygen carriers in looping configuration to provide in situ oxygen production in gasifiers, and innovative concepts including magnetic field-based air liquefaction.

-The Gasification Systems Program plans to continue to develop air separation technologies to be utilized in advanced modular energy systems that will make substantial progress toward enabling cost-competitive, coal-based power generation with near-zero emissions.
+The Gasification Systems Program plans to continue to develop air separation technologies to be utilized in advanced energy systems that will make substantial progress toward enabling cost-competitive gasification-based processes with net-zero or net negative carbon emissions.
 Consistent with the overall Program strategy, technological development of air separation systems will be suitably sized for integration in modular gasification systems.
 The Program continues a non-restrictive strategy of fostering technology advancement in any of the air separation technology areas, from cryogenic to innovative concepts, if potential for cost reduction and performance advancement exist.

 At suitably elevated temperatures, certain formulations of ceramic membranes are permeable only to oxygen ions and are therefore 100% selective.
 Examples have included OTM (Oxygen Transport Membranes) and ITM (Ion Transport Membranes) which have undergone significant development (notably by Praxair and Air Products).
 At temperatures of 1450-1650°F, oxygen from feed air adsorbs on the membrane and dissociates to form oxygen ions by electron transfer.
 The oxygen anions enter and migrate through the ceramic lattice counter-currently with electrons and are driven toward the permeate side by the oxygen partial pressure differential that can be established variously by pressurizing the feed air, establishing vacuum on the permeate side, or gas sweeping the permeate side.
 Ceramic membrane systems afford the opportunity of integrated operation with turbines, and their operation at elevated temperatures increases efficiency/reduces parasitic energy penalty compared to conventional cryogenic oxygen production systems.
 Systems analyses on a variety of gasification-based processes have shown significant cost and efficiency advantages compared to conventional cryogenic technology; however, technical issues with membrane life, durability of system components, and manufacturing yield continue to be problematic.
 Approaches such as identifying different materials including dual or mixed matrix ceramic materials which can operate at more moderate temperatures (1100-1300°F) with suitable flux, and membrane configurations and engineering to improve durability and operational integrity of air separation modules, and application to smaller, modular systems have developmental promise.